top of page

 Mentorship “One Caring Adult Program” (School-wide/System-wide)

 If I “Reach One,” I can “Save One.”
 Students need someone in the building to serve as their advocate.
 Implementing a student mentoring program fosters the relationship between the teacher and student while providing a mentor within the school setting.
-Research substantiates that the presence of one or more caring and committed adult in a child’s life increases the likelihood that children and youth will flourish and become productive adults.
+Research substantiates that the presence of one or more caring and committed adults in a child’s life increases the likelihood that children and youth will flourish and become productive adults.

 Leadership Development Program